 Train travel is a sustainable choice

-And, as main train stations are generally located in city centres, taking the train for a business trip cuts down the emissions that would be generated by transferring from the airport by car.
+Furthermore, as main train stations are generally located in city centres, taking the train for a business trip cuts down the emissions that would be generated by transferring from the airport by car.

 It looks like travelling by rail will continue to be the sustainable choice in the UK in the coming years too.
 Network Rail, for example, has pledged in its sustainability strategy to ensure the railways are carbon neutral by 2045 in Scotland and by 2050 in the rest of Britain.

 This rail industry initiative, part of the Business Travel Strategy (developed by GBRTT and RDG), aims to develop and provide granular industry data to inform journey choice, influence travel decisions and drive robust reporting.
+Reed & Mackay clients already have access to enhanced sustainability data in our online booking tool, providing a deeper view of CO2 performance data.

 TMC engagement with rail providers is key to ensure they understand the needs of a corporate traveller.
-Reed & Mackay meets with rail providers, along with key customers, to provide feedback and insights on everything from features and services that travellers would like to see to regarding measuring its environmental impact.
+Reed & Mackay meets with rail providers, along with customers, to provide feedback and insights on everything from features and services that travellers would like to see to regarding measuring its environmental impact.

 “It’s also about education within our own space; we need our travellers to trust the timetables are going to be accurate – that is always up to the rail provider.
 But we’re engaging with the rail industry to achieve visibility,” Navan and Reed & Mackay Director of Rail Partnerships Stephanie Weaver says.

-“Historically, business travel isn’t something rail providers have paid as much attention to in the UK and, trying to get people back on trains after the pandemic, the average rail ticket price has become higher,” Weaver adds.
-“However, those providers are now starting to look at ways to entice corporate customers back to train travel and we’re advocating for elements such as business flexible fares, loyalty programmes, concierge desks at main stations and business travel lounges.”
+“Rail providers are now starting to look at ways to entice corporate customers back to train travel and we’re advocating for elements such as business flexible fares, loyalty programmes, concierge desks at main stations and business travel lounges.”

-Reducing the stress of travel
+Taking the train reduces the stress of travel

 When booking corporate travel, traveller wellbeing should be front of mind.
 “With train journeys, you can avoid any stress associated with going through airport security.
-Once on board there’s no issue with putting your laptop away during takeoff/landing, so getting work done is much less stressful,” Weaver highlights.
+Once on board there’s no issue with putting your laptop away during take off/landing, so getting work done is much less stressful,” Weaver highlights.
 “Plus there’s the opportunity to stretch your legs, there’s more space to walk around and you can head to the buffet car for a break.”

 Train travel can also be a less stressful journey as you’re usually travelling from city centre to city centre, saving time and reducing the cost of travelling from the airport to meetings in city centres.